HWHapply/VID/README.md

 --clinical_column your_clinical_colname \
 --sample_column your_sample_id_colname
 ```
-Specify the `batch_column` as None if no batch appeared in dataset.
+Specify the `batch_column` as None if no batch effect appeared in dataset.
 The VID will ignore batch correction step if None is passed.

-#### 2. Virus markers (txt) ####
+#### 2. Viral markers (txt) ####
-A text file contains the list of virus biomarkers, should be specified with parameter `marker_dir`, the content of marker file shows below:
+A text file contains the list of viral biomarkers, should be specified with parameter `marker_dir`, the content of marker file shows below:
 ```
 viral marker 1
 viral marker 2